Dos and Don’ts of Winning Interior Outfitting Contracts… with Trimline

 Interior outfitting experts, Trimline, tell us how to land contracts

-With more than 54 years’ experience in the world of cruise interiors, Trimline pride themselves on their ability to create world-class interiors for cruise customers on a global basis.
+With more than 54 years’ experience in the world of cruise interiors, Trimline prides itself on its ability to create world-class interiors for cruise customers on a global basis.
 Known for their ability to provide quality finishes and apply innovative thinking to interior refit projects, Trimline encompasses a dedicated ‘Innovations Team’, who are tasked with continually researching, developing, and processing products and services to save their customers both weight and money.

 With such vast experience in the cruise interiors world, we knew Trimline would be able to answer our questions about how to stand out in a competitive market.
 With lighting, flooring, textile, and furniture suppliers all vying to be included in the next big project, it can be hard to know where to begin, for both the supplier and the interior outfitter.
 So, we spoke with Key Account Manager at Trimline, Simon Dawkins, in the hopes of discovering exactly what it is an interior outfitter wants from a supplier, the dos and don’ts of trying to win a contract, and what one piece of advice he’d give to a supplier hoping to work with Trimline.
 Read on to find out what he had to say…

 Cruise Ship Interiors Expo: What goes into deciding which materials to choose for a project?
 Is there anything you’d actively avoid?

 Simon Dawkins: When working in marine interior outfitting there are various standards that must be met when considering materials; IMO fire ratings, which relate to everything from curtains to carpets, are the main ones as we need to ensure core materials and finishes meet regulations.
 Durability is another key consideration as we want to offer clients longevity with our materials and finishes.